 Now that we have added meat to the bones, it is time for the bones to work.
 At this stage, developers begin coding and converting the static pages of a food ordering app like Zomato into a functional software.

-During the development phase the development team will begin to apply the styles and functionality of your application.
-Once completed, they are assigned back to the Project Manager or QA inspector for review.
+During the development phase, the development team will begin to apply the styles and functionality of your application.
+After completion, they are again assigned to the Project Manager or QA inspector to review.